dgaydukov/cert-ocpjp11/files/java21/ocpjp21.md

     }
 }
 ```
 See that `inner1` and `inner2` are 2 completely unrelated classes, each has its own parent, which are also unrelated.
-You should expect that static fields inside `Inner` would also be unrelated, but they actually are and shared across all instances of `Inner` class.
+You should expect that static fields inside `Inner` would also be unrelated, but they actually are related and shared across all instances of `Inner` class.
 This may look confusing at first, that's why java designers originally prohibit this behavior to avoid such confusion, but since adding `record` they have to relax this rule, and now you can have static members inside inner classes.
 ```
 inner1.i => 1
 inner1.i => 2